First measurement of polarisation transfer $C^n_{x'}$ in deuteron photodisintegration: Results

-It is informative to discuss the previous $C_{x'}^p$ data (red data points in Fig.~\ref{Cx90}) and compare with the current data and theoretical models.
-There is a single overlapping datum at $\Theta^{CM}_{p}=90^{\circ}$ in this energy region.
-The new $C_{x'}^n$ data indicate a comparable magnitude to this single $C_{x'}^p$ datum at $E_{\gamma}=475$~MeV.
-Two $C_{x'}^p$ data points at higher photon energies than the current data are also shown.
+It is informative to discuss the previous $C_{x'}^p$ data (red data points in Fig.~\ref{Cx90}) and its description by theory.
+There is a single datum at $\Theta^{CM}_{p}=90^{\circ}$ at $E_{\gamma}=475$~MeV which overlaps the current measurement.
+Our new $C_{x'}^n$ data is of comparable magnitude to this single $C_{x'}^p$ datum.
 The Fix model~\cite{FixCx} (red dotted line) gives a good description of the single $C_{x'}^p$ datum.
-Two previous models for deuteron photodinstegration gave predictions for $C_{x'}^p$.
-The coupled channel calculation of $C_{x'}^p$ from Arenhoevel~\cite{Aren} (black solid line; adopted from \cite{GG}) has a more limited photon energy range due to only low lying resonances being included.
-This model shows good agreement with the (subsequently obtained) $C_{x'}^p$ datum although giving different predictions to the Fix model in the $\Delta$ region.
+The coupled channel calculation of $C_{x'}^p$ from Arenhoevel~\cite{Aren} (black solid line; adopted from \cite{GG}) also shows agreement with the datum, although giving different predictions to the Fix model in the $\Delta$ region.
 The relativistic model of Kang~\cite{Kang} (black dashed line) predicts an opposite sign for $C_{x'}^p$ than evidenced in the data.
-Both the Arenhoevel and Kang predictions exhibit a smooth variation in $C_{x'}^p$ in the region of the $d^{*}$, lacking the {\it s-}shape features indicated in the $C_{x'}^n$ data (this is naively to be expected for such nucleonic based models as there are no nucleon resonances entering the disintegration mechanism in this region).
-Above 700 MeV, Kang predicts a negative $C_{x'}^n$, with an {\it s-}shape behaviour, attributable to the $N^*(1520)$ resonance with a central value at 760~MeV.
-However, in this region, the sign of the Kang predictions are in disagreement with the $C_{x'}^p$ data.
-Unfortunately, both these calculations were only published at this single breakup angle so no comparison for the $\Theta^{CM}_{p}=60^{\circ}$ bin can be made.
+It is interesting that above 700 MeV, the Kang predictions suggest a rapid variation in $C_{x'}^p$, compatible with regions where interference from the $N^*(1520)$ resonance may be expected (pole at 760~MeV width of 100~MeV).
+Unfortunately, both the Arenhoevel and Kang calculations were only published at this single breakup angle so no comparison for the $\Theta^{CM}_{p}=60^{\circ}$ bin can be made.
+The two $C_{x'}^p$ data points at higher $E_{\gamma}$ than the current data are also shown but are beyond the energy range of the available theories.